 We’ve all come to use the internet to help research decisions.
-At the Manning Law firm, we aren’t afraid of honest reviews, so we thought we’d take a look at three approaches we’d recommend.
+At Manning Law, we aren’t afraid of honest reviews, so we thought we’d take a look at three approaches we’d recommend.

 IMPORTANT While businesses aren’t supposed to pay for reviews, Yelp does let businesses pay (a lot) of money to appear towards the top of the search results.
 If you’ve had a lot of good reviews on Yelp, sometimes this can help a small law firm stand out.
 This is a screenshot we took when we ran a search for “lawyers” in Denver this afternoon.
 Yelp will always let you know if a posting is an Ad with the yellow “ad” sign.
 You’ll have to scroll down to see the real attorney review results. (it was about a quarter of the page down for us.)

-Specialized review sites like Avvo can be a tremendous help in trying to find the best lawyer in Denver—or anywhere you may happen to be.
+Specialized review sites like Avvo can be a tremendous help in trying to find the best personal injury lawyer in Aurora for you.

 It may come as a surprise to learn that many lawyers offer free consultations or initial meetings.
 During that time, an attorney (or, if you’re working with an over-sized firm an assistant) will ask you specific questions about what happened.
 The answer to those questions help attorneys determine if you have a case and how best to move forward.

 Free consultations and personal injury law go hand in hand.
 The majority of personal injury cases are taken on contingency—a practice where the lawyer’s costs and the victim’s healthcare expenses will be paid out of any future settlement.